 Penn State Health provides complete care for a full range of skin conditions, from acne and rashes to skin cancer.
 Our dermatologists and skin care specialists are the trusted choice of families throughout central Pennsylvania.

 We’re committed to delivering personalized care and offering the latest medical advancements.
 As an academic medical center, we’re continually seeking new ways to find and treat skin conditions.
 We also educate our patients and the community about sun protection and skin cancer prevention.
-We offer free skin cancer screenings annually, hold a monthly clinic dedicated to serving the health needs of the under-served in Harrisburg, and support Camp Discovery - a summer camp for young people with chronic skin conditions.
+We offer free skin cancer screenings annually, hold a monthly clinic dedicated to serving the health needs of underserved people in Harrisburg and support Camp Discovery, a summer camp for young people with chronic skin conditions.

 Our dermatologists have advanced knowledge and experience to treat dermatological conditions in people of all ages.
 We develop a personalized solution to give you the best results possible.

 When you come to Penn State Health, you can count on the highest level of care to treat skin, hair and nail conditions.

 Complete Care for a Full Range of Dermatological Conditions

 Our dermatology team offers the latest treatments for a full range of skin, hair and nail conditions - from laser treatment and light therapy to Mohs surgery for skin cancer.
 We have the expertise to treat routine conditions such as allergic rashes to skin problems caused by lupus or genetic diseases.